KaavyaVarshitha/Multiple-Linear-Regression-Model/README.md

 ## Summary

 The dataset used for this regression model is '**Restaurant Revenue Prediction**'.
-The goal of this model is to predict the Monthly revenue of the restaurant based on the number of customers eating in that restaurant.
+The goal of this model is to predict the Monthly revenue of the restaurant.
 Since it is a Multiple Linear regression model, there can be more than one input.
 The Model is built using Python in **Google colab** platform.
 The data is divided into training set and test set.
-Training set being 80% of the data and the test set being 20% of the data and a graph is plotted based on the training and test set seperately.
+Training set being 80% of the data and the test set being 20% of the data and a graph is plotted based on the predicted result.

 ## Dataset source
 [Restaurant Revenue Prediction](https://www.kaggle.com/datasets/mrsimple07/restaurants-revenue-prediction) - Kaggle